Which Calculator Should I Use?

 Use Bayesian PPoS for internal Go/No-Go

 At each interim, use PPoS to inform your decision to continue.
 GSD boundaries handle regulatory stopping; Bayesian informs internal strategy.
+Alternatively, use Bayesian Sequential for a fully Bayesian monitoring framework with posterior probability stopping rules.

 If using Bayesian methods for primary analysis (not just interim monitoring), start with Prior Elicitation and work through the toolkit sequentially.